-- Special Areas of Conservation (SACs), including candidate SACs; and - Special Protection Areas (SPAs).
+- Special Areas of Conservation (SACs); and - Special Protection Areas (SPAs).

-The SEA uses the same zone of influence cited in the AA: a 15 km buffer around the area to which the Plan relates (see sites within this zone listed on Table 4.1 and mapped on Figure 4.2).
-The AA review of all sites within this zone has allowed a determination to be made that in the absence of significant hydrological links the characteristics of the VEDP will not impose effects beyond the 15 km buffer.
+The SEA uses the same zone of influence cited in the AA; a 15 km buffer around the area to which the Strategy relates (see sites within this zone mapped on Figure 4.2).
+The AA review of all sites within this zone has allowed a determination to be made that in the absence of significant hydrological links the characteristics of the Strategy will not impose effects beyond the 15 km buffer.